aemonge/aemonge/README.md

 > Lavanda, United Kingdom (remote)
 > 2022 - present

-Started up as a line manager for two squads, and was also responsible to keep them in focus for a tight delivery.
-Coordinated directly with the CTO and CPO of the company to trim acceptance criteria to deliver the most value to our customer in three months.

-After the successful delivery of the application, and due to the company size at that moment, I've changed my role from a manager into a back-end engineer developing in Ruby and Ruby on Rails 7.
-My new responsibilities were to design and develop features to alleviate customer churn by delivering features that cause stress to our customers based on the data sent by customers and internally.
+Line manager for two squads and responsible to keep a tight delivery, by acting as PO and trimming functionality.
+Furthermore, design and develop features to alleviate customers churn.

+* Coordinated with the CTO and CPO.
-* Managed a count of 10 software engineers (front and back) and lead two quality engineers.
+* Line manager of 10 software engineers (front and back).
-* Developed demo able data creating, which randomized bookings date allocation by ranges with a set occupancy target in less than 100ms.
-* Created a design and proof of concept for a refactor in the monolithic codebase to develop a signature feature.
+* Interviews.
+* Ruby / Rails senior developer, and solutions staff engineer.
+* Created an efficient (<100ms) algorithm to allocate randomized bookings with range and date constraints.

 ### Technical Lead / Software Engineer Manager
 > Global Savings Group, Germany (remote)
 > 2021 - 2022

-Responsible of the team that kept the legacy code and systems active and clean of critical bugs, while a full company refactoring was taking place.
-Participated in discovery and planning for the refactor of the new code, and  while I was doing this, I've created a CLI tooling to automate a process that costed the company weeks of development and maintenance.
+Kept the legacy code and systems active and clean of critical bugs, while participating in the discovery and planning of a company-wide code refactoring.
+Designed and developed a solution that save the company costs by automating a complex process.

+* Line manager of 7 software engineers (front, test).
-* Created Ditto an HTML crawler that built react and web-components to use as header/footers for partner-sites.
+* Automated solution, Ditto.
+An HTML crawler that built plug and play react assets (header/footers).
-* Lead up a team of 7 developers and testers.
-* Motivated the team enough, that they were all accountable and willing to solve any kind of bug in the legacy system.
+* Made the team accountable for the full legacy system, purely by motivation.

 ### Technical Lead / Front-end Architect
 > GFT / Santander Global Tech, Madrid, Spain